-Short Message Service (SMS) is a simple and global form of communication, facilitated by the ubiquitous nature of mobile phones.
-As mobile handsets increasingly become cheaper

-Min-Yen Kan AS6 05-12 Computing 1, 13 Computing Drive National University of Singapore Singapore 117417 Tel.: +65-65161885 Fax: +65-6779-4580 E-mail: kanmy@comp.nus.edu.sg to manufacture, and as the secondhand handset market distributes them more widely downstream, SMS emerges as the most widely-used form of digital communication next to voice telephony.
-As of 2010, there were 5.3 billion active users of SMS, globally sending 6.1 trillion messages, as estimated by the International Telecommunication Union $(ITU)^1$ .
-In the same year, Americans alone sent 1.8 trillion messages.
-Even in China, 93.8% of phone owners use SMS service, averaging 39.1 received messages per person weekly.
+Short Message Service (SMS) is a simple and ubiquitous modern form of world-wide communication.
+As mobile handsets increasingly become cheaper to manufacture, and as the secondhand handset market distributes them more widely downstream, SMS emerges as the most widely-used form of digital communication next to voice telephony.
+As of 2010, there were 5.3 billion active users of SMS, globally sending 6.1 trillion messages as estimated by the International Telecommunication Union (ITU)1.
+In the same year, Americans alone sent 1.8 trillion messages 2.
+Even in China, 98.3% of phone owners use SMS service, averaging 42.6 received messages weekly 3.